yangh/sevensquare/README.md

 Non-feature:

  * Not support multi devices pluged in at the same time.
- * Not support landspace mode (default in portrait mode).
  * Not support screen recording as video
  * Not support screen shot as picture